m4rcel-lol/PythonJS/README.md

 - Discord support chat (coming soon)

 ## Usage
-1. Download `bootstrap_pythonjs.py` and run.
+1. Open a terminal in this folder.
-2. Run the shell either by:
+2. Run the shell:
    ```
    python pythonjs_shell.py
    ```
-or running `pythonjs_shell.py`
 3. Use commands like:
    - `new myscript.pyjs` (edit in Notepad)
    - `run myscript.pyjs`
    - `cd path/to/dir`
-   - `support "your message here"`
+   - `support your message here`

 ## File Association (Windows)
 To associate `.pyjs` files to run with PythonJS Shell: